angular/tsickle/README.md

 An exporting decorator is a decorator that has `@ExportDecoratedItems` in its JSDoc.

-The name of the element that have an exporting decorator are preserved through the Closure compilation process.
+The names of elements that have an exporting decorator are preserved through the Closure compilation process by applying an `@export` tag to them.

 Example: